godotengine/godot-docs/tutorials/3d/using_transforms.rst

 There are, of course, cases where you want to set information to a transform.
 Imagine a first person controller or orbiting camera.
 Those are definitely done using angles, because you *do want* the transforms to happen in a specific order.

 For such cases, keep the angles and rotations *outside* the transform and set them every frame.
-Don't try to retrieve and re-use them because the transform is not meant to be used this way.
+Don't try to retrieve and reuse them because the transform is not meant to be used this way.

 Example of looking around, FPS style: